sionleroux/vimrc/README.md

 `C:\Users\YOURNAME\.vimfiles`.
 You'll also have to **copy** the `vimrc` file to the parent folder instead of linking it, because that's the way things are done on Microsoft Windows™!
+*NOTE:* apparently in Windows™ 8 you can't use the file manager to make a folder whose name starts with a dot, so you'll have to fire up good ol' Windows™ command prompt to do the renaming.

 If you're using Mac OSX, I assume the process is similar to that on GNU/Linux but nothing has been tested so don't complain if it does